malikhan-dev/lingo/README.md

 Integrated Set Of Tools

-Our Benchmark Shows The Following Lines Of Code Took About 8 seconds To Run In A Slice Of 50,000,000 records.
-And Results Were As Expected.
-It Sounds Reasonable.
+Our Benchmark Shows The Following Lines Of Code Took About 4.8 seconds To Run In A Slice Of 50,000,000 records.
+And The Data Validates.
+The Performance Looks Solid.

 	Benchmark Pc Specs:
 	Laptop